Biography

 Power Rogers recovers $15 million for radiation overdose.

-C. v.
-Victory Memorial Hospital, et al.
+G. v.
+West Suburban Hospital, et al.

 Product Liability: Defective/improperly maintained elevator hoist ropes caused orthopedic injuries.